Body: The First Step for a Seeker – Osho

 The people who worked hardest on the centers for thousands of years have not mentioned the hara, and this cannot be just a coincidence.
 The reason was that they never took death seriously.
 These seven centers are life centers, and each center is of a higher life.
 The seventh is the highest center of life, when you are almost a god.

 The hara is very close to the sex center.
-If you don’t rise towards higher centers, towards the seventh center which is in your head, and if you remain for your whole life at the sex center, then just by the side of the sex center is the hara, and when then life will end, the hara will be the center from where your life will move out of the body.
+If you don’t rise toward higher centers, toward the seventh center which is in your head, and if you remain for your whole life at the sex center, then just by the side of the sex center is the hara, and then when life will end, the hara will be the center from where your life will move out of the body.

-And if it starts releasing from the hara, then to take it upwards becomes more difficult.
-So I had told her to keep her energy in, and not to be so expressive: Hold it in!
+And if it starts releasing from the hara, then to take it upward becomes more difficult.
+So I had told her to keep her energy in and not to be so expressive: Hold it in!
 I simply wanted the hara center, which was opening and which could have been very dangerous, to be completely closed.

 Their language ends with love; they don’t know any way that is higher than love, and love does not satisfy.
 On the contrary, the more you love the more thirsty you become.